jozefg/blog/posts/2015-08-26-type-in-type.md

     4. russell-not-in-russell : not(member(Russell; Russell))
     ⊢ void

-Now we're going to claim that `Russell` is in fact in `Russell`.
+Now we're going to claim that `Russell` is in fact a member of `Russell`.
 This will follow from the fact that we've proved already that `Russell` isn't in `Russell` (yeah, it seems pretty paradoxical already).